SaoYan/OpenCV_SimpleDemos/README.md

 sudo make -j8
 sudo make install
 ```
-ATTENTION: remember to replace 'USERNAME' with you own user name.
+**ATTENTION**: remember to replace 'USERNAME' with you own user name.
 After installation, you need to do one more thing.
 ```
 cd /usr/local/opencv/lib/pkgconfig